paigeweber13/fine-hardware-visualization/README.md

  - make it consistent what calls likwid
  - makefile has some unnecessary repetition of variables
    - compare ./examples/polynomial_expansion/makefile with ./makefile
+ - make consistent if examples are made in root or example version
+   - probably better to put makefiles in the directory of each example.
+Then, if an example has different dependencies they don't affect other examples
+   - perhaps compile performance_monitor into a shared library that is then grabbed by examples?

 # Parameters used to create visualizations
  - memory-stressed versions used parameters n=67108864 d=1 nbiter=800.